sdrangan/introml/GCP/getting_started.md

 Some of the commands below will need to be changed if you used `pip3` instead of `anaconda`.
 1. SSH into the VM
-2. Generate a `sha1` hashed password:
+2. [Optional]  For security, you can add a password for access to Jupyter Notebook.
+But, if you do not use this, the system will automatically use a token.
+If you prefer a password, generate a `sha1` hashed password:
 ~~~
     python3
     >>> from notebook.auth import passwd